 Occasionally and against the odds, some couples are able to regroup, retool, and experience some reconciliation after separation.
-Surviving a marital separation does not happen accidently, however.
-Individuals who are able to overcome a temporary dissolution of marriage have typically engaged in a few tail tell behaviors that insure that things will work out for the marriage.
+Surviving a marital separation does not happen accidentally, however.
+Individuals who are able to overcome a temporary dissolution of marriage have typically engaged in a few tail tell behaviors that ensure that things will work out for the marriage.

 Getting back after separation: What you must do?